ben-from-earth/MegsComfortCreations/README.md

         2. PG_PASSWORD - PostrgreSQL password
         3. DB_PORT - whichever port psql database is hosted on your machine (typically 5432)

+## Route Documentation

+Route documentation can be found by hitting localhost:3001/docs, and the write up is found at server/documentation

 ## Contributing

 Questions, ideas, or interested in collaborating?
 Email me at benknox480@gmail.com.

+## Further Study

+1. Build out other pages (Home, NewsLetter, About the Shop, etc.) to turn into full shop website
+2. Login/out and auth
+3. Handling of multiple images per database item and using Google Cloud Storage for actual images instead of just holding urls
+4.